sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 *EEG.epoch(1).eventposition*, and *EEG.epoch(1).eventlatency* are cell
 arrays containing the event field values of each of the events in that epoch.
 Note that the latencies in *EEG.epoch(1).eventlatency* are in milliseconds with respect to the epoch time-locking event.

+Some datasets contain *EEG.epoch.eventduration*,  the duration of the events in milliseconds.
+Note that this format is different from *EEG.event.duration*, which is stored as frames (but displayed in seconds or milliseconds).

 When extracting epochs, it is possible to remove all but a selected set of events from the data.
 For example, if there is only one event in an